The Journey of Canadian Wheat

 Flour milling

-After the wheat is cleaned free of impurities, it is tempered (i.e., water is added to soften the outer layer of bran on the wheat) and rests in temper bins for up to 24 hours to condition in preparation for milling.
+After the wheat is cleaned free of impurities, it is tempered.
+Tempering is the process of adding water to wheat to soften the outer layer of the bran.
+After it has been tempered, the kernels will rest in bins for up to 24 hours to condition in preparation for milling.

 Most wheat milling capacity in Canada relied upon various designs of stone milling until the late 1800s, but the revolutionary technology that modernized wheat milling is known as the ‘roller mill’ or ‘roll stand’.

-A roller mill ‘breaks’ the wheat by passing it between two metal rollers, tightly spaced together and rotating in opposite directions.
-The crushed pieces of the wheat kernels are recycled through a series of pairs of rolls (first, second and third break) until the entire wheat kernel is crushed to a consistency sufficiently fine to enable separating by sifting (bolting) and air current separation (purifying) to make flours of differing coarseness or particle sizes.
+A roller mill ‘breaks’ the wheat kernels by passing it between two metal rolls, tightly spaced together and rotating in opposite directions.
+The ground pieces of the wheat kernels are returned through a series of pairs of rolls until the entire wheat kernel is ground to a consistency sufficiently fine to enable separating by sifting (bolting) and air current separation (purifying) to make flours of differing coarseness or particle sizes.

 Flour Conditioning

-Once milled, some flours are conditioned to achieve enrichment, enhance appearance and improve functionality.
+Once milled, some flours are fortified with enrichment and/or treated with additives or enzymes to enhance appearance and improve functionality.

-Seventy percent of flour produced in Canada is refined wheat flour, containing only the endosperm portion of the wheat kernel.
+Seventy percent of the flour produced in Canada is refined wheat flour, containing only the endosperm portion of the wheat kernel.
 While all parts of the kernel have nutritional value, when removing the bran and the germ, some of the nutritional value is reduced.
-By legislation in Canada, refined wheat flour must be enriched with vitamins and minerals to replace these losses.
+By legislation in Canada, refined wheat flour must be enriched with vitamins and minerals to replace these nutrients lost (or removed) during the milling process.
 Enrichment usually involves the addition of vitamins and minerals in powder form.
 Mandatory nutrients include thiamine, riboflavin, niacin, folic acid and iron.
 See Enrichment and Fortification for more information.

 Flour naturally whitens as it ages and is exposed to oxygen.
-However, this process takes several months, requiring storage and the possibility of contamination.
-To speed up this process, millers add flour conditioners that create finer textures and improve baking quality.
+However, this process takes a few weeks, requiring storage and the possibility of contamination.
+To speed up this process, some millers may add flour conditioners that create finer textures and improve baking quality.
 This is often referred to as ‘bleaching’.

 Did you know?